ashbb/code_review/md/00101_Riddles_in_Shoes.md

 	Line 43.
 Use the method `move` to move down the star smoothly.
 See Shoes manual: [Common Methods](http://help.shoooes.net/Common.html).

 	Line 44.
-When the star moves gets to its position 320 pixels away from the top edge, the animation loop will be stopped (the animate object will be removed) and we execute the `set_score` and `set_riddle` methods.
+When the star moves and gets to its position 320 pixels away from the top edge, the animation loop will be stopped (the animate object will be removed) and we execute the `set_score` and `set_riddle` methods.

 - If the answer is correct, align the star bottom left.
 - If the answer is incorrect, align the star bottom right.